Large Parts of Random Plane Partitions: a Poisson Limit Theorem: Introduction, Motivation and Statement of the Main Result

 Let $p(n)$ denote the total number of integer partitions of $n\ge 1$.
 For the generating function

 of the sequence $\{p(n)\}_{n\ge 1}$, Euler established the following identity:

 see, e.g., \cite[Chapter~1]{A76}.
 Hardy and Ramanujan \cite{HR18} developed the so called circle method and applied it to an asymptotic analysis for the coefficients of $P(x)$.
-In this way, they determine asymptotically the numbers $p(n)$ as follows:
+In this way, they determined asymptotically the numbers $p(n)$ as follows:

 For more details and a more precise asymptotic expansion for $p(n)$, we refer the reader to \cite{R37} and \cite[Chapter 5]{A76}.

 The planar analogue of (\ref{ip}) is called a plane partition.
 A plane partition $\omega$ of the positive integer $n$ is an array of non-negative integers